Skip to main content

 4. If you qualify, GBCI will send you your LEED certification.

 While that’s all it may take, you’ll improve your building’s chances of earning certification by taking one step before the standard application process.
-Get help from LEED-accredited architects at think architecture to plan and build your LEED building.
+Get help from LEED-accredited residential architects at Think Architecture to plan and build your LEED building.

 Start Your Next Sustainable Building Project with Think Architecture!